solid/odi-governance/README.md

-# Proposed Governance Structure for Solid
+# Proposed Governance Structure for ODI Stewardship of Solid

 This is the proposed governance structure for steering the work that the Open Data Institute (ODI) does in its work Stewarding Solid.
 It is open for a 3 week consultation phase, closing at 23:59PM GMT on February 28, 2025.